stgreenb/post-vis-wbx/README.md

 ### Step 1 Select an Webex Org to Analyze

 To get the most of out of this project you are going to want to have a Webex site for which:
 1. You have an account with either read-only-admin or full-admin roles for the given org.
 Some endpoints may require the access token must have the analytics:read_all scope the org may need to be licensed for pro pack (example: meeting/qualities).
 2. Preferably, the org has some historical data in it (though you can always add some) to retrive.
+3. The site should have a device in it.
+Again, this is not a hard rule, but the example API endpoint I've chosen to demonstrate assumes you have an video device in a workspace.

 If you do not have an site that meets these requirements you could:
 * Use [Cisco's demo toolbox to spin up an analytics org](https://demotoolbox.cat-dcloud.com/demo/demo-webex-analytics).
 This is the best method, as there is a lot of fake data already in the org, however access is limited to Cisco Employees and Partners.
 If you haven't used it before, there are step-by-step guides on the toolbox page to get you started.